Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Introduction

 In one-dimensional Heisenberg models, there is a gap of topological origin for integer spin \cite{haldane}.
 This motivated us to do a comparison of spin-1/2 and spin-1 models to see if the presence of this gap would contribute to a speedup of the algorithm.

 The simulations are all for the closed QAA.
 We have not done any detailed analysis of our method in an open quantum system context.
+This would be interesting, as MBL (if defined by its thermalization properties) does not survive strong coupling to a bath \cite {nandkishore}.
 However, we have run it on the IBM online system with positive results that we also present.
-The success of the method in this case suggests that it can also be relevant in the present era of noisy intermediate-scale quantum machines.
+The system size is too small to constitute real evidence for our conclusions, but it indicates a direction for developments of our ideas as quantum computers become bigger and less noisy.

-A key piece of evidence for the connection of the present method to MBL is the presence of gap amplification.
-A defining feature of any kind of localization is that there is no correlation between energy eigenvalues for eigenstates that are spatially separated beyond a characteristic length.
+One physical defining feature of any kind of localization is that there is no correlation between energy eigenvalues for eigenstates that are spatially separated beyond a characteristic length.
 This leads to level crossings that are not avoided.
-Gap amplification, though not in the MBL context, has been investigated by numerous authors.
+Gap amplification in the QAA, though not in the MBL context, has been investigated by numerous authors.
 The situation at present is that gap amplification that preserves the form of the eigenstates is known to be possible in general for frustration-free optimization problems \cite {boixo1, boixo2} and not possible for certain specific frustrated models.
 This is done by a modification of the Hamiltonian.
-In our work, we also produce gap amplification.
-This comes from a physically-motivated time-dependent Hamiltonian and the eigenstates change in the course of the evolution.
-We present strong evidence that this can be achieved for the one-dimensional random-field Ising model, and point to a specific way to do that.
+In our case, the gap amplification comes from a physically-motivated time-dependent Hamiltonian that changes the character of the instantaneous eigenstates in the course of the evolution.